malabz/HAlign-G/README.md

-# Halign-G: A rapid and low-memory multiple-genome aligner for thousands of human genomes
+# HAlign-G: A rapid and low-memory multiple-genome aligner for thousands of human genomes
-Halign-G is a tool written in C++ for aligning multiple gemones.
+HAlign-G is a tool written in C++ for aligning multiple gemones.
 It runs on Linux and Windows.

 ## Usage
 ```